10 Crime-Thriller Books Like The Guest List

 10. Every Last Fear

 This book’s first sentence is that they found the bodies on a Tuesday.
-So it is a solid start for creating mystery.
+So, it is a solid start for creating mystery.
 Matt Pine was accused of murdering someone, and then his family was murdered in Mexico.
-It looks like national debt, gas leak thing, but it is suspected of murder.
-Like The Guest List, you flip flop between these two timelines of the family going to Mexico and then him trying to figure out what the agents are what’s going on.
+It looks like a national debt, a gas leak thing, but it is suspected of murder.
+Like The Guest List, you flip-flop between these two timelines of the family going to Mexico and then him trying to figure out what the agents are and what’s happening.

-It tells the story of a family made infamous by a true-crime documentary, a tragic scene made to look like an accident, and the surviving son left to say to the true quote.
+It tells the story of a family made infamous by a true-crime documentary, a tragic scene made to look like an accident, and the surviving son left to say the true quote.
 That traces the fate of the Pine family.
-After a late-night of partying, NYU student Matt Pine returns to his dorm room to devastating news.
+After a late night of partying, NYU student Matt Pine returns to his dorm room with devastating news.
 His parents, brother, and sister have been found dead from an apparent gas leak while vacationing in Mexico.

 The local police claim it was an accident, but the FBI and State Department seem less certain.
 They won’t tell Matt why the tragedy makes headlines everywhere because this isn’t the first time the Pine family has been thrust into the media spotlight.
 Matt’s older brother, Danny, is currently serving a life sentence for the murder of his girlfriend, Charlotte.

 The Pine family was the subject of a viral true crime documentary, suggesting that Danny was wrongfully convicted.
-Though the country has rallied around Danny, Matt holds a secret about his brother that he’s never told, anyone.
+Though the country has rallied around Danny, Matt has a secret he never told anyone about his brother.
 The night Charlotte was killed, Matt saw something that made him believe his brother was guilty of the crime.
 When Matt returns to his small hometown to bury his parents and siblings, he’s faced with a hostile community that was villainized by the documentary Constant Media Scrutiny and memories he’d hoped to leave behind forever.

 As the deaths in Mexico appear increasingly suspicious and connected to Danny’s case, Matt must unearth the truth behind the crime that sent his brother to prison and discover the truth behind the deaths of his parents and siblings.
 So the story is a page-turning thriller and a poignant about a family managing heartbreak and tragedy.
 To find out the truth about the Pine family, read this book.